Salaries & JobsUpdated March 2026

 LowNational avg: $60,000High

 What makes Medford's market for plumber salary distinct?
-Start with the labor market: a balanced labor pool where you'll find competitive quotes if you shop around.
+Start with the labor market: a balanced labor pool where you'll find competitive pricing if you compare options.
 Add in a housing market that mostly tracks national trends, with surprises in specific neighborhoods, and you begin to see why prices land where they do.
 Sun exposure degrades roofing and paint faster than in overcast climates, shortening replacement cycles by 20-30%.

 What Matters Most